regevs/gamma_smc/README.md

 </pre>
 Gamma-SMC also requires the scaled recombination rate, defined as $\rho = 4\cdot N_e \cdot r$, where:
 - $r$ is the (unscaled) recombination rate, in units of recombinations per generation per base-pair
-- $N_e$ is the effective population size, given as a number of haploids
+- $N_e$ is the effective population size, given as a number of diploids

 Gamma-SMC is also robust to mis-specification of this argument, but it should be in the same ballpark as the true value.
-For humans (esp. of European ancestry), $\rho = 0.0003$ is a good estimate.
+For humans (esp. of European ancestry), $\rho = 0.0006$ is a good estimate.

 If you have an estimate of $\mu, r$ and also an estimate of $\theta$ (perhaps from the data), you can extract get an estimate for $\rho = \theta/\mu\cdot r$.